 GSPP offers a doctoral degree program for students who seek policy research careers in academia and/or with governments, non-profits, or research institutes.
 The PhD program emphasizes the generation of knowledge, theories, methodologies, and applications appropriate to the advancement of public policy analysis and management.
 Doctoral students pursue highly individualized programs of study and typically work closely with Goldman faculty members who share the student’s subject matter interest.
 A thorough preparation in policy analysis skills is a prerequisite for the doctorate.
 Because there is no core program of study, the PhD committee prefers applicants to have completed an MPP or equivalent, either from GSPP or a similar institution.
 Applicants with a master’s degree in some other field usually must complete the MPP program at GSPP before applying for admission to the doctoral program.
 Applicants who have a master’s degree in public policy from another school may be partially exempt from this requirement but may be asked to take certain first-year master’s level courses at GSPP not offered in other such programs.

 Typically, only two or three PhD applicants are admitted each year, including those admitted from among GSPP current MPP students.

-Application information is also available from the Goldman School Program Bulletin (pdf).
+Click here to view the Goldman School Program Bulletin (pdf).

 Before starting your online application, please review the following application checklist and instructions specific to applicants to the Goldman School Ph.D.
 Program.